 Members are also asked to participate in non-search activities such as fund raising, equipment maintenance, organisation, training, social meetings and other special events.
 The unit has to maintain its equipment, organise its own administration and continually improve its abilities, knowledge and techniques.
 Not everyone has to be involved in everything but everyone is expected to be involved in something.

-We provide a uniform (Hi-Vis Jacket) and I.D. card.
+Once you have qualified as a searcher, we provide a uniform (hi-vis, softshell and waterproof jacket and polo shirts) and an I.D. card.
 If you do not have any clothing/outdoor equipment you will need to equip yourself to the standard required by HANTSAR.
 There is an equipment list at the end of this document.
 You will be expected to have most of the core equipment after a few months.
 You must have all the equipment prior to going on searches.
 HANTSAR will provide items such as radios, advanced first aid kit and any personal protection equipment that may be required.

 Membership costs can be found on the application form, and there is a fee for the training course to become operational.